lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

     :name: portal_tut03_step02e
     :alt: screenshot illustrating the distribution of estimated diameters

-    The screenshot illustrating the distribution of the estimated diameters.
+    The distribution of estimated diameters.

 2.11.
 Clear the query and results and return to the RSP TAP Search form.

 .. _DP0-3-Portal-3-Step-3: